KUTuaNithid/artificial_intelligence/README.md

 ⭐x[0], w[0] is dummy

 ### **2.2.
 Try with different gain**
 Change the gain, so the model will not be deterministic.
 In this test, we can not find convergent state.
+We will check the most existing state and the distribution of result instead.

 **Constant Parameters**